 - 1. To gain an overview of what this course is about - 2.
-To exchange contact details - 3.
-To record students reading aloud - 4.
-To complete a brief survey about previous experience - 5.
-To begin helping students formulate their individual learning goals - 6.
+To make sure contact details have been exchanged - 3.
+To make arrangements for recording students reading aloud - 4.
+To ensure everyone has completed a brief survey about previous experience and preferred forms of learning - 5.
+To begin the process of helping students formulate their individual learning goals - 6.
 To gain an overview of how the course will work - 7.
 To gain an overview of some useful resources for the study of phonetics - 8.
 To list some guiding principles for the study of phonetics